- Doctors & Departments

-Project SEARCH is an innovative school-to-work transition program for high school students with developmental disabilities.
+Project SEARCH is an innovative school-to-work transition program for high school students with significant disabilities.
 The program is dedicated to workforce development that benefits the individual, community and workplace.

 Children’s Hospital Colorado serves as the host business providing opportunities for students to learn workplace skills and emerge from the program ready for employment.

-With support from Jim Shmerling, president and CEO, as well as hospital leadership and staff, Project SEARCH at Children’s Hospital Colorado welcomed its first class of students in 2009, adopting the national Project SEARCH model created in1996 by Cincinnati Children’s Hospital and Medical Center in Cincinnati Ohio.
+Project SEARCH at Children’s Colorado welcomed our first class of students in 2009, adopting the national Project SEARCH model created in 1996 by Cincinnati Children’s Hospital and Medical Center in Cincinnati Ohio.